pact-foundation/pact-ruby/README.md

 #### 5. Run the specs

-Running the AnimalServiceClient spec will generate a pact file in the configured pact dir (spec/pacts by default).
+Running the AnimalServiceClient spec will generate a pact file in the configured pact dir (`spec/pacts` by default).
-Logs will be output to the configured log dir that can be useful when diagnosing problems.
+Logs will be output to the configured log dir (`log` by default) that can be useful when diagnosing problems.

 Of course, the above specs will fail because the Animal Service client method is not implemented, so next, implement your provider client methods.